 In this January 2021 opinion piece, a follow-up to this January 2020 article for Responsible Investor, Follow This founder Mark van Baal and Mark Ashurst argue that oil company CEOs from BP to Shell have cited endorsements by the CA100+ alliance as a way to keep talking about the Paris Climate Agreement, while ‘new’ spending plans indicate that emissions from fossil fuels will rise until at least 2030.

 Leadership is often said to be a test of authenticity.
-No doubt this is true, but it is not the whole story.
-Leaders learn to communicate by example.
-They must create belief — and, from that, efficiency.
+No doubt this is true, but another way of putting it is to say that leaders learn to communicate by example.
+They must first create belief — and, from that, efficiency.

-A Masterclass by Daniele Gatti, former chief conductor of the Amsterdam Concertgebouw, described a compelling behavioural model for any complex organisation.
+A Masterclass by Daniele Gatti, former chief conductor of the Amsterdam Concertgebouw, revealed a persuasive behavioural model for any complex organisation.
 Gatti and his band spent three consecutive days with four protégés, all rising stars of classical music: Nuno Coelho, Roderick Cox, Ruth Reinhardt and Tianyi Lu (pictured).

-The correlation between Gatti’s insights and the orchestral response was audible and compelling.
-His mode of instruction is characterised by four principles: Articulation.
+The correlation between Gatti’s insights and the orchestral response was immediately audible and compelling.
+His conducting is characterised by four principles: Articulation.
 Coolness.
-Economy of style and technique.
+Economy (of style, and technique).
 Transparency.